 Topical and oral flea control treatments are most effective

 Fleas are more than an annoyance -- they can affect the health of their host dog or cat.
-Their saliva may trigger allergies, and the itching and scratching that ensue can lead to a more serious skin infection.
+A flea's saliva could trigger allergies, and the itching and scratching that ensue can lead to a more serious skin infection.
 Infected fleas can also transmit tapeworms and bacteria -- including bacteria that are harmful to humans.
 A large enough number of fleas can even cause life-threatening blood loss.

 Experts say the only truly effective way to keep fleas off a dog or cat is with a topical or oral medication.
 Flea collars are generally described as ineffective and often toxic as well.
 Flea shampoos provide only immediate relief by killing adult fleas on the pet; they don't leave enough residue behind to kill new fleas as they hatch.
 As for flea dips, bombs, powders and sprays, many of them contain chemicals called pyrethroids, such as permethrin.
 Experts warn that these chemicals are highly toxic, especially to cats.
-Vets consistently say that any product containing permethrin is unsafe for use on cats, and some warn against the use of other pyrethroids as well.
+Some vets say that products containing permethrin can be safe if you only have dogs in your household, but all warn to not use such products on cats or even on dogs if one is likely to come in contact with a cat.
+Permethrin comes in for the sternest cautions, but some experts also warn against the use of other pyrethroids as well.

 Topical treatments, also known as spot-on products, are squeezed out of a tube and applied to the pet's neck or back.
 One advantage of these products is that they generally contain insect growth regulators (IGRs), which prevent eggs from hatching and larvae from maturing into adult fleas.
 This means that a single application can completely eliminate fleas for up to a month.
 However, these products have drawbacks as well.
-Although they're generally quite safe for pets, they can irritate the skin or eyes of humans, so they need to be applied very carefully, and should you come in contact with the product, it must be rinsed off promptly.
+Although they're generally safe for pets if applied correctly, they can irritate the skin or eyes of humans; should you come in contact with the product, it must be rinsed off promptly.
 Once applied, the product may take several hours to dry.
 During this time, it may rinse off in water, and the residue may transfer to other pets, furniture or humans.
 Moreover, some pet owners find the smell or feel of the spot-on treatments unpleasant.